uclalawbehindbars/.github/profile/README.md

 Collection and standardization of deaths occurring in U.S. Immigration and Customs Enforcement detention facilities, using publicly released death reports, press releases, and litigation-driven disclosures.
 Data are analyzed separately from prison and jail deaths due to differences in legal status, detention authority, and reporting requirements.

 ### Prison Morbidity
-Expansion into infectious disease, chronic illness, behavioral health, substance use disorder, emergency medical activations, and other metrics of health behind bars.
+Early-stage work to build a national prison morbidity data infrastructure.
+Focused on collecting and standardizing data on non-fatal health outcomes, including infectious disease, chronic illness, behavioral health, substance use disorder, and emergency medical events.
+Public data and analyses will be released on a rolling basis as the work progresses.

 ### NDI Cause-of-Death Repository
 Creation of the first multi-state repository of standardized ICD-10 cause-of-death data using National Death Index records for incarcerated people.